smalot/drush-cerbere/README.md

 }
 ````

-Thanks to this step, Drush will be aware of commands provided by Cerbere, otherwise you'll need to use the `--include` command line option to declare the command folder each time.
+Doing this step, Drush will be aware of commands provided by Cerbere, otherwise you'll need to use the `--include` command line option to declare the command folder each time.

 ````sh
 drush --include=$HOME/.composer/vendor/smalot/cerbere/commands